IhmeGroup/DG-MPI/src/others/README.md

 `cmake=<PATH_TO_CMAKE>/cmake-3.22.2/bin/cmake ./yellowstone-cpu.sh`

+## IMPORTANT!
-IMPORTANT for Yellowstone Builds: Kokkos requires CMake >= 3.16.
+For Yellowstone Builds: Kokkos requires CMake >= 3.16.
 Yellowstone has version 3.15.4.
 Therefore, we need to install a local build of CMake.
 Use the following commands to accomplish this:

          - Download the Unix/Linux source cmake file (I used version 3.22.2) `https://cmake.org/download/`
          - Send this to yellowstone using `rsync` or whatever your favorite file transfer tool is.